-with $\dkey=64$ and $T=256$.
-Each $\bm{\varepsilon}_t \sim \Normal{0, \Sigmabf}$ where $\Sigmabf$ has close to unit diagonals and non-zero off-diagonals.
-The choice of a non-identity $\Sigma$ creates instantaneous correlation between the dimensions of the keys so that $\Kbf\transpose\Kbf \neq \Ibf$.
-We let $\vbf_t = \norm{\kbf_{t+1}}_2$, resulting in a next-token prediction task.
-Through the regression-memory correspondence, we directly apply each of these test-time regression layers to the key-value pairs \emph{without any learnable parameters}; we simply pass the sequences through each layer via a single forward pass.
+We evaluate layers derived both from parametric regression and non-parametric regression.
+For our parametric regression layers we choose linear attention (\autoref{eqn:linear-attention-recurrence}) and recursive least squares (\autoref{eqn:ols}) to show the effects of accounting for correlations between keys.
+For our non-parametric regression layers, we chose softmax attention (\autoref{eqn:softmax-attention}) and our $p=1$ generalization of softmax attention based on local linear regression (\autoref{eqn:p1-softmax}).
+We also show the naive one-step forecaster baseline where we simply use $\vbf_{t-1}$ as the prediction given $\kbf_t$.

 We plot the one-step out-of-sample test loss $\norm{\vbf_{t+1} - \memory_t(\kbf_{t+1})}_2^2$ in \autoref{fig:nonstationary}.
 During the initial $T/4$ timesteps, the dynamical system has a faster decay time with more rapid changes, making it less predictable.
 In the latter $3T/4$ timesteps, the system slows down and is more predictable.
 However, unweighted recursive least squares is unable to adapt to this change since it cannot discount datapoints from before the transition; as a result, it maintains a high error throughout the latter timesteps.
 In contrast, the nonparametric regressors are able to adapt quickly to the transition since earlier keys are dissimilar to the later keys.
 Interestingly, increasing our nonparametric softmax regressor from $p=0$ to $p=1$ allows the model to better adapt to both the initial fast-changing period and the sudden regime change.
-As expected, linear attention performs the worst since $\Kbf\transpose\Kbf \neq \Ibf$ in our dynamical system\footnote{We used a standard output normalization for linear attention \citep{Qin2022DevilLinearTransformer} to prevent the output from scaling linearly with the sequence length.}.
+As expected, linear attention performs the worst since $\Kbf_t\transpose\Kbf_t \neq \Ibf$ in our dynamical system\footnote{We used a standard output normalization for linear attention \citep{Qin2022DevilLinearTransformer} to prevent the output from scaling linearly with the sequence length.}.